 - Trader Joe’s (100% Arabica Beans, Dark Chocolate)

 - Yankee Traders Triple Shot (Dark, Milk, White Chocolate).

 Where To Buy Chocolate Covered Espresso Beans

-There are plenty of places that you can buy your chocolate covered espresso beans from including a very good specialty gourmet quality coffee shop in your town or city.
+There are plenty of places that you can buy your chocolate covered espresso beans from, including a very good specialty gourmet quality coffee shop in your town or city.

-Seriously, any top notch coffee shop should be making their own edible coffee beans.
+Seriously, any top-notch coffee shop should be making their own edible coffee beans.

-(yes, Starbucks sell them).
+(yes, Starbucks sells them).